top of page

 A New Public Utility

-Within your rules, it can seamlessly (a) trade hours you want to work across any of our skills with full protections and benefits (b) rent or sell your possessions (c) track down pre-qualified job openings (d) lend/borrow cash for you.
+Within your rules, it can seamlessly (a) trade hours you want to work across any of your skills with full protections and benefits (b) rent or sell your possessions (c) track down pre-qualified job openings (d) lend/borrow cash for you.

 How does our imaginary option became real?
 Your government needs to be the instigator.